InfiniTimeOrg/InfiniTime/docs/user-documentation/index.md

 ### Setting up date and time

+By default, InfiniTime starts on the digital watchface.
+It'll probably display the epoch time (1 Jan 1970, 00:00).

+You can set the time (and date) manually, or have a companion app do it for you.

+InfiniTime doesn't handle daylight savings automatically, so make sure to set the correct time or sync with a companion app.

 #### Using companion apps

 Date and time are set by the companion app once the PineTime is connected over